harness/developer-hub/docs/continuous-integration/migration-guides/migrating-from-circleci.md

 - Harness provides Role-Based Access Control (RBAC) that enables you to control user and group access to Harness resources according to the user's role.
 By using RBAC, users can increase security and improve efficiency.
 - Harness Policy as Code is a centralized policy management and rules service that leverages the Open Policy Agent (OPA) to meet compliance requirements across software delivery and enforce governance policies.

-### CircleCI orbs and the Harness plugin
+### CircleCI orbs and Harness plugins

 - **HarnessCI**
     - Harness has a [Plugin step](/docs/continuous-integration/ci-technical-reference/plugin-step-settings-reference), which is a Docker container to perform a predefined task.
-    - Harness also enables you to standardize and create step templates that can be reused across pipelines and teams that use Harness.
-Read more about step templates [here](/docs/platform/Templates/run-step-template-quickstart).
+    - Harness also enables you to standardize and [create step templates](/docs/platform/Templates/run-step-template-quickstart) that can be reused across pipelines and teams that use Harness.
 - **CircleCI**
-    - CircleCI orbs are reusable shareable configuration packages that combine jobs, commands, and executors.
+    - _CircleCI orbs_ are reusable shareable configuration packages that combine jobs, commands, and executors.

 ### Specify a Docker image to use for a job